Richmond American Announces Gr - GuruFocus.com

 PR Newswire

+The Cypress model opens for tours this month at North Vista Highlands

-VALENCIA, Calif., April 24, 2023 /PRNewswire/ -- Richmond American Homes of California, a subsidiary of M.D.C.
-Holdings, Inc. (NYSE: MDC), is excited to announce the grand opening of Torrin at Valencia (RichmondAmerican.com/TorrinAtValencia).
-Scheduled to open on Saturday, April 29, this dynamic new community boasts four inspired two- and three-story floor plans with the open layouts and designer details today's homebuyers are seeking.
+PUEBLO, Colo., April 24, 2023 /PRNewswire/ -- Richmond American Homes of Colorado, Inc., a subsidiary of M.D.C.
+Holdings, Inc. (NYSE: MDC), is pleased to announce the grand opening of the ranch-style Cypress model home at North Vista Highlands (RichmondAmerican.com/NorthVistaHighlands) in Pueblo.
+One of seven stunning floor plans offered at the must-see community, the Cypress features a well-appointed kitchen and a lavish primary suite, and an optional 3-car garage and covered patio are available.

-Those who choose to build a new home from the ground up at Torrin at Valencia will have the opportunity to work with professional design consultants at the builder's Home Gallery™ to select colors, textures, finishes and fixtures for their new living spaces—a complimentary service!
+Those who choose to build a new home from the ground up at North Vista Highlands will have the opportunity to work with professional design consultants to select colors, textures, finishes and fixtures for their new living spaces—a complimentary service!

+North Vista Highlands is located at 1725 Manassa Street in Pueblo.
+Call 719.637.7756 or visit RichmondAmerican.com for more information or to schedule an appointment.

 About M.D.C.
 Holdings, Inc.